 The 5 day, 4 night Ubersoca Cruise 2017 set sail to Cozumel, Mexico on Thursday November 16th from Miami, Florida.
 The cost for cruise varied based on the accommodations chosen.
 Because I knew I’d be spending little to no time in my room, I opted for the inner soca cabin.
 After taxes and fees, the final cost was $1099 (did not include flight to Miami).
 Trust me when I say, it was worth every red cent especially when you consider the payment plan that allowed you to pay over time.
 At $140 per month, it made paying for the cruise an attainable goal.

 Prices of drinks at the bar on the ship were also surprisingly affordable!
 A double shot of Hennessy with a chaser ran me about $11-12 and beers were between $3-5.
 According to USC attendees from 2016, the prices in 2017 were way better than their inaugural year.
 Unfortunately, there were no drink packages available for purchase since this was a chartered cruise.
 Can you imagine how often the cruise ship would have to replenish their inventory with a bunch of Caribbean people signed up for unlimited drink packages on a soca cruise??!!
 They wouldn’t be able to keep up with the demand!

 Ayo Ready, o wah?

-The USC fun kicked off with the pre-party in Miami the night before we set sail, giving you a slight taste of what was to come for the next four days on board the Carnival Sensation.
+The USC fun kicked off with the pre-party in Miami the night before we set sail.
+This gave you a slight taste of what was to come for the next four days on board the Carnival Sensation.
 While the pre-party venue was not ideal for a soca fete, one could not deny the level of vibes felt throughout the night.
 Even standing in line waiting to get into the fete was bacchanal with shots of Cruzan Rum from my fellow Virgin Islander – the tuhn up master himself – Julien!
 Drink shots before the feteing start?
 Sign me ALL the way up!
 Attending the pre-party allowed cruisers to meet and mingle with the people they’d be partying with for the next several days.
 This was the perfect way to start the experience.